Drunk Elephant Shaba Complex Firming Eye Serum Review

 Review

-Results you may expect from using Drunk Elephant Shaba Complex Firming Eye Serum:
+Does Drunk Elephant Shaba Complex Firming Eye Serum Work?

-Lightly moisturizing: Drunk Elephant Shaba Complex Firming Eye Serum has a moisturizing rating of 3.6 out of 10.
+According to CreamScan analysis, Drunk Elephant Shaba Complex Firming Eye Serum is lightly moisturizing, with a moisturizing rating of 3.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.8 out of 10 and a high humectancy of 6.4 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).